Simoncarbo/Ultras-Sound-Nerve-Segmentation---Kaggle/README.md

 The solution presented here ranked 57th with a score of 0.691 (first place got 0.732).
 Some original ideas have been coded during the project, and I would be glad if it helps anyone.

-##Config
-The code runs on Python 3.4 and uses the Keras library with Theano (0.9.0) backend.
-Since I slightly changed Keras code for new type of layers, the code only runs with my Keras fork.
-You can download it on my github account.
-You will also need at least 6GB of RAM since we are working with high resolution images (I was using 12GB).

 ##Key ideas
 ###Architecture
 The solution uses a deep convolutional network, that has been adapted for segmentation such that image-level features